efellow/credo/README.md

 # credo
-This is an online atm processing system visit page at https://l21tech.github.io/credo/
+This is an online atm processing system. <br>
+visit page at https://l21tech.github.io/credo/